Cashing in at the Supermarket: Blue Cash Preferred® Card from American Express Review

-- High cash back.
-This card is the leader in providing cash back rewards on most common purchases such as those at US supermarkets, US gas stations, and select US department stores.
+- High cash back percentages.
+This card provides high cash back rewards on most common purchases such as those at US supermarkets, US gas stations, and select US department stores.

 - 0% intro APR.
 Get 0% on purchases and balance transfers for 15 months.
 (Then it goes to a variable rate, currently 12.99% to 21.99%, depending on creditworthiness and other factors.)

 - Reasonable annual fee. $75 is a significant annual fee, but considering that the cash back rewards are so high, it is not out of line with many leading reward cards.

 - Generous benefits.
 Like many American Express cards, this card offers great benefits for consumers like Return Protection and Extended Warranty.

 - Foreign transaction fees.
 Simply put, this fee is a complete rip-off.
 Many other banks are getting rid of these charges, but American Express continues to retain this fee on all but their Platinum and Centurion cards.
 Until they join the crowd and eliminate this fee, I will keep calling them out on it.

 - Mediocre interest rates.
 After the intro period, cardholders receive an APR of between 12.99% and 21.99%, depending on their credit worthiness.
 There are other cards with lower interest rates best suited to those who carry a balance.

 - Annual cash back limit.
 The 6% cash back at US supermarkets is only for the first $6,000 in purchases.
 After that, the cash back percentage drops to 1%.